 12. Selection of Domain Name & Business Registrant

 Each business has a unique identity as its name so your eCommerce business should have a name that reflects its purpose and offers branding opportunities.
 Of course, registration of the business name is essential by following the laws of the land.

 Based on the unique business name, you can register a domain name for online identity.
 If you are only with online business without any brick-and-mortar identity, you must select a unique domain name as you do with real-world business.

 Just like a real-world business, you must go to obtain EIN (Employer Identification Number) to open a business bank account and fill up taxation requirements by securing social security number like things.

 It is an essential step when the verification process goes for payment gateway integration and international currency exchanges.

 13. Selection of E-commerce Technologies

-You may not able to select an appropriate eCommerce platform without the help of experts, so it is better to carry this procedure after the next phase of selection of your eCommerce development team or company.
+You may not able to select an appropriate eCommerce platform without the help of experts, so it is better to carry this procedure after the next phase of selection of your eCommerce website design company.

 For the sake of information, today myriads of eCommerce platforms are running on the web to solve different purposes for various businesses.
 Among them, PHP open source with CMS capabilities are trendier, and Magento is ranking on the top beside WooCommerce, VirtueMart, and Ubercart.